preyalameta02/software_bug_assistant/README.md

-# Software Bug Assistant - ADK Python Sample Agent
+# Software Bug Assistant - ADK Python Agent

 ## Overview

-The Software Bug Assistant is a sample agent designed to help IT Support and Software Developers triage, manage, and resolve software issues.
-This sample agent uses ADK Python, a PostgreSQL bug ticket database (internal tickets), GitHub MCP server (external tickets), RAG, Google Search, and StackOverflow to assist in debugging.
+The Software Bug Assistant is an agent designed to help IT Support and Software Developers triage, manage, and resolve software issues.
+This agent uses ADK Python, a PostgreSQL bug ticket database (internal tickets), GitHub MCP server (external tickets), RAG, Google Search, and StackOverflow to assist in debugging.

 ![](deployment/images/google-cloud-architecture.png)